Coinbase Pro VS Gemini: Crypto Exchange Comparison

 The lawsuit against Zuckerberg resulted in a $65 million legal settlement comprised of $20 million in cash and $45 million worth of Facebook shares.
 This allowed the brothers, who have always been interested in the crypto market, to invest a lot of money in Bitcoin.
 One thing led to another and Gemini was born.

-Having chosen NY as their location, the company had to comply with the regulations set by the New York State Department of Financial Services (NYSDFS).
+Having chosen NY as its location, the company had to comply with the regulations set by the NYSDFS.
 This means paying extra attention to consumer protection, anti-money laundering, and investing in high-tech cybersecurity.
-All this has made Gemini one of the most trusted exchanges for traders.
+All this has made Gemini one of the most trusted crypto exchanges.

 The first thing you should check when looking for a trading platform is the variety of supported cryptocurrencies it offers and the option for fiat-to-crypto exchanges.
 Coinbase Pro and Gemini have both their advantages and disadvantages in this category.

 Coinbase Pro and Gemini are both very serious when it comes to the safety of their platforms.
 Having the privilege to be the sister-exchange of Coinbase, Coinbase Pro was designed using the same high-level security measures.
-The platform stores the majority of your funds offline in “air-gapped”cold wallets, which means that they are disconnected from the Internet.
+The platform stores the majority of your funds offline in cold storage.
 This makes it unlikely for them to fall into the wrong hands.
 The cold wallet also hides private customer data such as account logins and card numbers.

 The rest of your funds remain online, protected with the two-factor authentication that doesn’t authorize a transaction without an email and mobile phone verification.
 Moreover, user funds are separated from operational funds in order to avoid any violations by company stuff.
-For US residents, their funds up to $250,000 are additionally protected by the FDIC (Federal Deposit Insurance Corporation).
+For US residents, their funds up to $250,000 are additionally protected by FDIC.
 On top of that, your wallet and private key are safeguarded with AES-256 encryption, established by the U.S. National Institute of Standards and Technology.

 Gemini uses more or less the same security measures.
 It has cold and hot wallets for separate cumulation of funds and ensures the safety of personal accounts with the 2FA method.
 US residents have their accounts insured by the FDIC as was the case with Coinbase Pro.
 The remaining online assets are hosted on Amazon Web Services (AWS) for more impenetrable protection.